Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 }
 ```

-Sends a message to the bot on selection
+Sends a message to the bot on selection.

 - command (optional): the event name or training phrase sent to the bot.
 Defaults to title if not provided
 - type: either 'event' or 'training'.
 This corresponds to an event name or training phrase for an intent.